-“CD4, and anything to the left that you can manage.”
+The C and D handbells in octave 4 (CD4) "and anything to the left that you can manage.”

-For those not familiar with handbell size and ringing position descriptions, a CD4 ringing position is assigned to the C and D bells at the bottom of octave 4.
-The reference to anything (position) to the left that you can manage, was referring to the bell ringing positions for bells going down the scale (getting larger and heavier), i.e., down into octave 3, and if they had any, then those from octave 2 as well.
+For those not familiar with handbell pitches and ringing position descriptions, a CD4 ringing position indicates it is for both the C and D bells, which are at the bottom of octave 4.
+Octave 4 progresses upward to B at the top before octave 5 begins with C (middle C).
+The reference to anything to the left that you can manage, refers to the lower pitched bell ringing positions going down the scale (getting larger and heavier), i.e., down into octave 3, and if the organization has any, then those from octave 2 as well.

-In the dropdown local menu under Handbells, you can access the page for Handbell Sizes'.
-Keep in mind, that for bells made by Schulmerich and Whitechapel, the table of handbell sizes does not show the additional bells for half-steps between whole steps.
+In the dropdown local menu under Handbells, you can access the page for "Major (English) Hand Bell Manufacturers," which contains a table of sizes of handbells made by each manufacturer.
+Keep in mind, for bells made by Schulmerich & Whitechapel, the table of handbell sizes only shows the seven (7) notes in the diatonic scale.
+It does not show the additional sharp pitched bells enabling a chromatic scale of 12 equally spaced half/semi pitches.
+(While in in that table, Schulmerich and Whitechapel do make those intermediate pitched bells.)

-Flat (b ) labeling is not used for designating bell pitches.
-All half-step bell pitches between whole note pitches are instead expressed as sharps (#'s).
-Thus, a bell labeled as an F# bell has the same pitch as a Gb bell.
+Handbell (or handchime) pitches are not labeled with flats (b) designating pitches.
+All half-step handbell pitches between whole note pitches are instead expressed as sharps (#'s).
+Thus, a bell labeled as an F# bell has the same pitch as what could be labled (but isn't) a Gb bell.

 Mr. Sue spent sixteen years with the Valley Ringers (Cupertino, CA) and eight years with Son Ringers (Mountain View, CA).
 He also performed with Bay Bells, one of the longest-running community handbell ensembles on the West Coast.
 He directed the Alleluia Ringers at Los Altos United Methodist Church, Los Altos, CA until the summer of 2016.